Updated business hours for NVCA's Administration Office:

 Submitting a property inquiry - Complete our online property inquiry form to get more information about if your property and project may require a permit from NVCA.
 (Click the button.)

 Contacting our office – If for some reason you cannot submit the online property inquiry form, contact NVCA at email@example.com and speak to our front desk staff.
 They’ll ask for some information about where your property is located and what you are planning.

 Responses are provided in the order in which they are received.
-NVCA staff require a minimum of 2 business days to respond to your request.
-Please note that depending on the complexity of the inquiry, the unique characteristics of the property, and the volume of inquiries being received, a response could take up more than 2 business days.
+Please note response times are dependent on the complexity of the inquiry, the unique characteristics of the property, and the volume of inquiries being received.

 For additional information, please see our